Photoemission Signatures of Photoinduced Carriers and Excitons in One-Dimensional Mott Insulators: Numerical results of the photoemission spectrum

 where $\hat{n}^{d}_j = \hat{n}_{j,\uparrow}\hat{n}_{j,\downarrow}$ is the doublon number operator, and $\hat{n}^{h}_j = (1-\hat{n}_{j,\uparrow})(1-\hat{n}_{j,\downarrow})$ is the holon number operator.
 Figures \hyperref[fig:Correlations]{3(a)}, \hyperref[fig:Correlations]{3(b)}, and \hyperref[fig:Correlations]{3(c)} show $\chi_{\mathrm{dh}}(r)$ for $V=0, 3, 5$, respectively.
 For $V=0$, $\chi_{\mathrm{dh}}(r)$ has the maximum at the largest distance $r=L/2$, suggesting that the doublon and the holon are not bound.
 On the other hand, for $V=3$ and $5$, $\chi_{\mathrm{dh}}(r)$ has the maximum at the nearest-neighbor site ($r=1$), which means that the doublon and the holon are bound to form the Mott-Hubbard exciton.
 The doublon-holon binding becomes tighter as $V$ increases.
 Therefore, the appearance of the replica structure of the LHB and the two flat bands in Fig.~\ref{fig:Spectra_ED} should be closely related to the formation of the Mott-Hubbard exciton.

 In order to clarify the relation between the spectral features and the formation of the Mott-Hubbard exciton, we investigate the spectral origin by two methods.
-First, we study the dynamics of elementary excitations (holon, spinon) after the photoemission process using the time-dependent Lanczos method (Sec. \ref{sec:Time-dependent_Lanczos_method}).
-In this approach, we can intuitively understand that the elementary excitation dynamics is qualitatively different depending on the exciton formation.
+First, we study the dynamics of elementary excitations (holons, spinons) after the photoemission process using the time-dependent Lanczos method (Sec. \ref{sec:Time-dependent_Lanczos_method}).
+In this approach, we can intuitively understand that the elementary excitation dynamics is qualitatively different depending on the presence or absence of exciton formation.
 Second, we decompose the photoemission spectra into doublon, holon, and spinon spectra using the slave-particle method (Sec. \ref{sec:Slave-particle_method}).
 This approach provides simplified yet direct insight into how each elementary excitation contributes to complex features in photoemission spectra.

 Finally, we comment on the relation to previous studies.
 First, the single-particle spectra of a doped one-dimensional Mott insulator in equilibrium have been studied in detail~\cite{Kohno_Spectral_2010}.
 The emergence of an in-gap dispersive band originating from spinons has been pointed out, and this feature appears similar to the photoemission signal from a photodoped Mott insulator without excitons.
 In general, however, in one-dimensional Mott systems, it is difficult to chemically dope carriers without destroying the chain structure.
-Thus, photo-doping may provide an alternative route to studying such features.
-Second, the photoemission spectrum of a photodoped one-dimensional Mott insulator has previously been studied using pump--probe simulations~\cite{Sugimoto_Pumpprobe_2023}.
-The spectra obtained within our steady-state approach are consistent with these previous results.
+Thus, photodoping may provide an alternative route to studying such features.
+Second, the photoemission spectrum of a photoexcited one-dimensional Mott insulator has previously been studied using pump-probe simulations~\cite{wang_Producing_2017,ejima_Nonequilibrium_2022,Sugimoto_Pumpprobe_2023}.
+The photoemission spectra obtained within our steady-state approach are consistent with those after the pulse irradiation in these previous studies.
+This indicates that our steady-state approach can capture the spectral features after the intraband relaxation process.
 The main virtue of the steady-state formulation is its simplified treatment of photodoped states.
 This simplification allows us to systematically analyze the photoemission spectral features and reveal their physical origin, as shown in the following sections.